dark-side/sports-hub/products/sport_news_portal/web_application_features/team_hub/user_stories/team_hub_list_teams_by_geolocation/README.md

 ## Description

     As a logged-in user
-    I want to read news of teams from my geolocation on the Team hub page when I haven’t configured favorite teams
+    I want to read news about teams from my geolocation on the Team hub page when I haven’t configured favorite teams

 ## Acceptance criteria

 <pre>
-<b><i>Scenario: A logged-in user reads news of teams from his geolocation on the Team hub page</i></b>
+<b><i>Scenario: A logged-in users reads news about teams from their geolocation on the Team hub page</i></b>

 Given I am logged in as a site user